-Note that we're talking about putting dozens of feet of KOMA through the table saw and two routers, and then sanding it.
+Note that we're talking about putting hundreds of feet of KOMA through the table saw and two routers, and then sanding it.
 We've no reason to think that cutting KOMA to length and screwing it into place would cause anyone any difficulty.

 We've had great success with KOMA when we've attacked it with miter saws, a table saw, routers, sanders, and drills.
 We've cut it squarely, at angles, and at bevels.
 We've rounded over the ends and relieved the edges, edge-forming with 1/8", 5/8", and 3/4" bits.
 We've sanded with conventional sanders, a bench-mount belt sander, and detail sanders.

 We've used a handheld power planer to reduce the backs of baseboards to fit inconsistencies in the framing and it has worked fine.
-The KOMA is more prone to scalloping from the planer knives, though, and we think it would be difficult to form a smooth surface with the planer.
+The KOMA is more prone than wood to scalloping from the planer knives, though, and we think it would be difficult to form a smooth surface with the planer.